 It was during a little side excursion looking for a caffeine hit one public holiday that l ended up stumbling on an amazing piece of Australia’s past.
-Along the north coast of Tassie, about two hours west of Devonport is Stanley, an absolutely beautiful and stunning cottage town snuggled right on the coast.
-It’s like a scene straight out of the UK – and in fact the town does date right back to a time of chequered English history.
+Along the north coast of Tassie is Stanley, an absolutely stunning cottage town snuggled right on the coast.
+It’s like a scene straight out of the UK.
+In fact, the town does date right back to a time of chequered English history.

 This is the original Van Diemen’s Land.
-Back in 1824 King George IV allowed a company called Woolnorth to select 250,000 acres of Tasmanian land to begin a pastoral lease, as there was a shortage of fine wool back in the UK.
+Back in 1824 King George IV allowed a company called Woolnorth to select 250,000 acres of Tasmanian land to begin a pastoral lease.
+There was a shortage of fine wool back in the UK.
 The new colony selected the land in the remote northwest area of the state, with the new settlement where Stanley is today.
 Over the next few years the new settlers explored the outer areas and soon began importing their fine Merino sheep across from their homeland.
-Unfortunately they underestimated the wild conditions and ended up losing thousands of livestock to cold winters and Tasmanian tigers (before they sadly became extinct).
+Unfortunately they underestimated the wild conditions.
+They ended up losing thousands of livestock to cold winters and Tasmanian tigers (before they sadly became extinct).

-Today Highland House and its wonderful array of outer buildings have been beautifully restored both inside and out with period features and some original fittings.
-For a small fee you can spend time exploring the grounds and the main grand house where there is a story in every room.
-The outer buildings include a chapel with school room upstairs, pig slaughter house, the remarkable stables and the main barn which was one of the first buildings in Stanley.
+Today, Highland House and its wonderful array of outer buildings have been beautifully restored both inside and out with period features and some original fittings.
+For a small fee you can spend time exploring the grounds and the main grand house.
+The outer buildings include a chapel with school room upstairs, pig slaughter house, stables and the main barn.
 There’s plenty of detailed information to give you a little insight on personal life at the time.

-It’s incredible to imagine these stone and timber buildings dating back to the 1830s being started from scratch – every nail was handmade, every piece of timber hand cut and the land cleared by hand.
-To combat the winds and the chill the walls needed to be thicker than a man’s leg, and 12 rooms with ceilings nearly 4 metres high were required.
-It was a huge ask when you are starting with nothing.
+It’s incredible to imagine these stone and timber buildings dating back to the 1830s being started from scratch!
+Each nail was handmade, every piece of timber hand cut and the land cleared by hand.
+To combat the winds and the chill the walls needed to be thicker than a man’s leg.
+12 rooms with ceilings nearly 4 metres high were required.
+It was a huge ask when starting with nothing.
 But these were tough times.
 Highland House overlooks the town on the western edge just 6km away.

 Today the town is lined with stunningly beautiful restored cottages dating back to the mid 1800s.
 These were once bond stores, a bacon factory, general stores, captains’ cottages and of course churches.
 Visiting is like taking a step back in time and the town embraces the tourist trade.
 Think organic food galleries and cafes serving the most heart warming dishes, boutique handmade gift shops displaying amazing crafts and restaurants serving up freshly caught local seafood.